 56. What is the use of a Context Object in Hadoop?

 A context object is used in Hadoop, along with the mapper class, as a means of communication with the other parts of the system.
 System configuration details and jobs present in the constructor are obtained easily using the context object.

 It is also used to send information to methods such as setup(), cleanup(), and map().

 Metastore is used as a storage location for the schema and Hive tables.
 Data such as definitions, mappings, and other metadata can be stored in the metastore.
-This is later stored in an RDMS as and when needed.
+This is later stored in an RDMS when required.